 - Various intermediate variables used to configure providers.
 Intermediate provider variables are interpolated from the provider blocks and arguments configured in the CTS configuration.

 variables.module.tf- This file is created if there are variables configured for the task and contains the interpolated variable declarations that match the variables from configuration.
 These are then used to proxy the configured variables to the module through explicit assignment in the module block.

 providers.tfvars- This file is created if there are providers configured for the task and defined

-terraform.tfvars- The variable definitions file is where the services input variable and any optional Consul-Terraform-Sync input variables are assigned values from Consul.
+terraform.tfvars- The variable definitions file is where the services input variable and any optional CTS input variables are assigned values from Consul.
 It is periodically updated, typically when the task condition is met, to reflect the current state of Consul.

 Note: Generated template and Terraform configuration files are crucial for the automation of tasks.
 Any manual changes to the files may not be preserved and could be overwritten by a subsequent update.
 Unexpected manual changes to the format of the files may cause automation to error.